Dimers in piecewise Temperleyan domains: Convergence of in black-piecewise Temperleyan domains

 \begin{proof} Let us consider two gray discrete domains of width $\frac{r}{l}$, where $l$ is a large enough positive number, see Fig.~\ref{tunnel}.
 Let these domains contain $x^\delta$ and cross the boundary of~$\om^\delta$.
-The probability that a random walk on a square lattice with mesh size $2\delta$ travels all the way from $x^\delta$ to the boundary of $\om^\delta$ inside the gray domain is separated from the zero.
+The probability that a random walk on a square lattice with mesh size $2\delta$ travels all the way from $x^\delta$ to the boundary of $\om^\delta$ inside the gray domain is uniformly bounded away from zero~\cite[Fig. 3B]{C+S}, for each of the two domains.